espresso3389/flutter_pdf_render/README.md

       padding: EdgeInsets.all(10.0),
       color: Colors.grey,
       child: Center(
+        // before using imageIfAvailable, you should call createImageIfNotAvailable
-        child: RawImage(image: pageImage.image, fit: BoxFit.contain))
+        child: RawImage(image: pageImage.imageIfAvailable, fit: BoxFit.contain))
     )
   );
 }
 ```

-But if you don't want raw RGBA image data access, you had better use faster and efficient `PdfPageImageTexture`.
+If you just building widget tree, you had better use faster and efficient `PdfPageImageTexture`.

 ## PdfDocument.openXXX